peteash10/peteashton.com/index.md

 ## Blog & Newsletter

-I've been blogging since 2000 and currently maintain a chronological web-based journal of my life and interests at [blog.peteashton.com](http://blog.peteashton.com).
+I've been blogging on and off since 2000 and currently maintain a chronological web-based journal of my life and interests at [blog.peteashton.com](http://blog.peteashton.com).

 I send a "what Pete's up to" email out every so often.
 [Subscribe here.](https://buttondown.email/peteashton)